 - As described to you when collecting your personal information to fulfill any other purpose for which you provide it

 We may disclose your personal information to other businesses or entities where it is required in order for the performance of our contract with you, where it is required by law, or where we have another legitimate interest in doing so, as follows:

 - To service providers that perform services on our behalf, such as credit card payment processors, event planners and coordinators, data management and storage providers, property managers, marketers and advertisers, analytics and research companies, and professional advisors;

 - To law enforcement agencies, regulators, and courts in response to a court order, subpoena, regulatory requirements or similar legal process, to report any activities we reasonably believe to be unlawful, or as otherwise required by law;

 - To combat fraud or criminal activity, and to protect our rights, users, and business partners, or as part of legal proceedings affecting RUSM;

-- To another entity in connection with a merger, reorganization, divestiture, financing, dissolution, or similar corporate event; and
+- To another entity in connection with a merger, transfer of data assets, reorganization, divestiture, financing, dissolution, or similar corporate event involving all or part of our business; and

 - Otherwise with your consent.